katehodges1/Cartography/README.md

 ### The Result:

-Here is the final map - though the data in this case is very simple, this exercise highlights the subtle decisions that can take maps visualisations from plain to compelling; a vital step in making projects truly impactful.
+Here is the final map - though the data in this case is very simple, this exercise highlights the subtle decisions that can take maps visualisations from plain to compelling; a vital step in making any Data Science project truly impactful.

 ![Final Map](Port%20Moresby.png)